 I was happy that I chose to bring hiking poles and carry a light pack on this trip.
 The poles helped immensely while crossing the slippery river boulders, and the small, light UL pack that I carried kept me maneuverable.
 Light hiking shoes were great, as they dried quickly, but still protected my feet from the rocks.

 Our party agreed that hiking to the Y was not really worth it.
-The main “canyon” views are around the 4km mark, and past kilometer 6 the route began to drag on.
-The end point did not offer a stunning view or epic campsite, so it didn’t offer the usual reward after a hard hiking day.
-I would recommend watching for campsites along the river bank, and choosing and end point based on a good campsite rather than the arbitrary Y.
+The main “canyon” views are around the 4km mark, and past kilometre 6 the route began to drag on.
+The endpoint did not offer a stunning view or epic campsite, so it didn’t offer the usual reward after a hard hiking day.
+I would recommend watching for campsites along the riverbank and choosing an endpoint based on a good campsite rather than the arbitrary Y.

 Overall I am happy that I took on the Rice River Canyon and enjoyed my experience on the trail.
 We hiked over a hot weekend in June, so the cool water made the river crossings feel refreshing and welcomed.
 Because partial submersion is absolutely necessary on this hike, doing it in the shoulder season is not advised.
 The Rice River Canyon is a tough, challenging and interesting route into a pretty and rugged part of Northern Saskatchewan.
 For anybody hoping to explore this region with a bit more ease, I would recommend finding a canoe route instead.

 Hey!
 I’m Liam!
-I am passionate about paddling and hiking, and have guided paddling trips in Manitoba and in Algonquin Provincial Park.
-My favorite river is the Bloodvein in Manitoba, followed closely by the Manigotagan.
+I am passionate about paddling and hiking and have guided paddling trips in Manitoba and in Algonquin Provincial Park.
+My favourite river is the Bloodvein in Manitoba, followed closely by the Manigotagan.
 When I’m not paddling I work as a geologist.